Frequently Asked Questions

 For Mac computers and Laptops, these products will only work on Intel processor machines running OS X and using Parallels Desktop, VMware Fusion, or Apple Boot Camp with Windows installed.

-If you are running a '98 our later F150 or a 6.0L then no. You can adjust the tire size and gear ratio with your Gryphon programmer by using the Options menu during programming.
+If you are running a '98 our later F150 or a 6.0L then no. You can adjust the tire size and gear ratio with your Gryphon programmer by using the Custom Options menu during programming.

 If you are running a 7.3L, then you may need to have your tunes adjusted to compensate for the change in tires.
 This will depend on just how much difference there is between the old and new tires.
-Keep in mind that the 7.3L doesn't have correction in the PCM for the speedometer when changing tires so new files will not get your speedometer to read correctly.
+Keep in mind that the 7.3L doesn't have correction in the PCM for the speedometer when changing tires so new custom files will not get your speedometer to read correctly.